robotDuckCoder/LSP_REPO_orangeTree43/LSP_REPO_orangeTree43/src/org/howard/edu/lsp/assignment3/docs/AI_PROMPTS.md

 Response 3:
 	That’s a really good question — and you’re right to point out that your ProductTransform class is intended to serve as the transformation layer.
 The nuance is in how dedicated and object-oriented the design of that transformer is.

-Response 3 then went on to describe how I could make the ProductTransform class more object oriented, which I dismissed as overkill for the scope of the current project, because it was talking about having modular transformations, while the project is only asking for 1 transformation currently.
+Response 3 then went on to describe how I could make the ProductTransform class more object oriented, which I adapted into the ProductTransformerInterface in order to make it easier for different ProductTransformers to be created.

 Prompt 4:
 	How would you go about giving ProductTransform an interface based contract?